getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 In **Merging Similar Issues**, we'll see how historical issues can be merged together.
 No settings or configuration are required to do this.

-In **Server-side Fingerprinting** we'll see how to set rules for new incoming issues of our choice to get grouped together by.
+In **Server-side Fingerprinting**, we'll see how to set rules for new incoming issues of our choice to get grouped together.
 This will not affect historical issues.

 More on **SDK-side Fingerprinting** [here](https://docs.sentry.io/data-management/event-grouping/sdk-fingerprinting/?platform=javascript).